casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/json-rpc.md

 </details>

-## Informational or Secondary JSON-RPC Methods {#secondary-json-rpc-methods}
+## Node Informational JSON-RPC Methods {#node-informational}

-These methods are considered informational or secondary.
-Initial approval may not hinge upon the inclusion of these methods.
-Yet, they provide useful interactions for some clients and should be included as possible.
+The following methods return information from a node on a Casper network.
+The responses return information specific to the queried node, and as such, will vary.

+---

 ### info_get_peers {#info-get-peers}